Carreau/phd-dissertation/parts/roleofactin.rst

 Intermediate filaments are of medium diameter in the order of around 10nm, in between actin and microtubules filaments, hence their name.
-Unlike microtubules and actin filament, intermediate filaments are composed by several sub-families of proteins and are non-polar.
+Unlike microtubules and actin filaments, intermediate filaments are composed by several sub-families of proteins and are non-polar.

-Intermediate filament have an important role in the mechanical properties of the cell due to the fact that they are particularly  resistant to stretching.
+Intermediate filament have an important role in the mechanical properties of cells due to the fact that they are particularly  resistant to stretching.

 Unlike actin and microtubules, they are thought to be passive, with mechanical properties mainly deriving from how multiple filaments are linked together